Core Beliefs

 The Second Coming of Jesus Christ

-We believe that just as Jesus bodily arose from the grave, victorious over sin and death, He ascended into heaven to return to the earth in bodily form as He left, Acts 1:11; Revelation 1:7.
-At this time, Jesus will receive all that belong to Him into heaven and pronounce judgment on all others to eternal-conscience suffering, Matthew, 25:31-46.
+We believe that just as Jesus bodily arose from the grave, victorious over sin and death, He ascended into heaven to return to the earth in the same body while on earth Acts 1:11; Revelation 1:7.
+At this time, Jesus will welcome all that belong to Him into heaven and pronounce judgment on all others to eternal-conscience suffering, Matthew, 25:31-46.

 Satan: Also Known as the Devil